Read This First

 Prompt 4: What are other problems that a degree of faith in something that exceeds the degree of the evidence for that thing might generate?
 Pull examples related to professional occupations if possible.

-The central claim is this: When the degree of faith in something exceeds the degree of evidence supporting it, several problems can arise, affecting not only personal beliefs but also professional practices across various fields.
+In plain terms: When the degree of faith in something exceeds the degree of evidence supporting it, several problems can arise, affecting not only personal beliefs but also professional practices across various fields.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Faith tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.